Salix-OS/docs.salixos.org/content/user/slackbuilds-in-salix-repos/_index.md

 ---
 title: "Slackbuilds in Salix Repositories"
-menutitle: "Slackbuilds in Salix Repos"
+linktitle: "Slackbuilds in Salix Repos"
 ---

 Salix integrates dependency management for packages in its own repositories and